wp-plugins/8tracks-shortcode/readme.txt

 == Upgrade Notice ==

 = 1.0 =
 This version is a major upgrade.
-It introduces the ability to add collections, the ability to add 8tracks widgets, a tinymce button that allows for easy configuration, and the ability to add mixes by artist, tags, dj, or meta type (new, trending, or popular).
+It introduces the ability to add collections, the ability to add widgets, a tinymce button for easier configuration, and the ability to add mixes by artist, tags, dj, or meta type (new, trending, or popular).
+You can also customize the output styling (see the FAQ).

 == Changelog ==